open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/annotations.md

 [spans](/docs/concepts/signals/traces/#spans) for their own custom code without doing too much code change.

-If you add the `WithSpan` annotation to a method, the method will be wrapped in a span.
+If you add the `WithSpan` annotation to a method, the method is wrapped in a span.
 The `SpanAttribute` annotation allows you to capture the method arguments as attributes.

 ```java
 import io.opentelemetry.instrumentation.annotations.SpanAttribute;